The Goldman Sachs Group (NYSE:GS) Posts Earnings Results, Beats Estimates By $4.61 EPS

-The Goldman Sachs Group (NYSE:GS) released its earnings results on Monday.
-The investment management company reported $12.08 earnings per share (EPS) for the quarter, beating the consensus estimate of $7.47 by $4.61, MarketWatch Earnings reports.
-The firm had revenue of $11.74 billion for the quarter, compared to the consensus estimate of $10.07 billion.
+The Goldman Sachs Group (NYSE:GS) released its quarterly earnings data on Monday.
+The investment management company reported $12.08 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $7.47 by $4.61, MarketWatch Earnings reports.
+The firm had revenue of $11.74 billion during the quarter, compared to the consensus estimate of $10.07 billion.
 The Goldman Sachs Group had a return on equity of 11.23% and a net margin of 16.65%.
-The firm’s revenue was up 17.9% on a year-over-year basis.
-During the same period in the prior year, the firm earned $4.69 EPS.
+The company’s quarterly revenue was up 17.9% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $4.69 earnings per share.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 30th.
-Stockholders of record on Tuesday, March 2nd will be given a $1.25 dividend.
-This represents a $5.00 dividend on an annualized basis and a dividend yield of 1.73%.
-The Goldman Sachs Group’s dividend payout ratio (DPR) is presently 23.78%.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 30th.
+Investors of record on Tuesday, March 2nd will be issued a $1.25 dividend.
+This represents a $5.00 dividend on an annualized basis and a yield of 1.70%.
+The Goldman Sachs Group’s payout ratio is currently 23.78%.

 About The Goldman Sachs Group